nus-cs2103-AY2223S1/tp/docs/_ug/TryingFirstCommand.md

 <!-- markdownlint-disable-file first-line-h1 -->

-To let you become more familiar with FoodRem, let's practice executing some commands.
+To let you become more familiar with FoodRem, let's practice executing some [[command:commands]].

 To start off, let's try out the `new` command!
-This command lets you add an [Item](#item) to FoodRem.
+This command lets you add an [[item:Item]]to FoodRem.

 One of the available commands in FoodRem is the command to create a new item.